phlippieb/mpy/db/readme.md

 The `createuser` binary will prompt you for a password.
 Enter `psodroc`.

+## Create a database

-3. Create a database for the script to use, with the new role as the owner:
+The script works in a databse (also) called `psodroc`.
+Create the database for the script to use, with the new role as the owner:

 ```
 sudo -u postgres createdb -O psodroc psodroc
 ```

-4. Create the tables used by the script.
+## Create the tables

 First, check your current directory.
 You should be in the `mpy` root dir.
 Next, open a postgres shell for the `psodroc` database as the `psodroc` role/user:

 ```